Jonah Heim Player Props: Rangers vs. Blue Jays

 Jonah Heim At The Plate

-- Among qualifying hitters in baseball, he ranks 32nd in batting average, 70th in on-base percentage, and 61st in slugging.
+- Among the qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 71st and he is 58th in slugging.

-- In 26 games this season (44.1%), Heim has picked up an RBI, and in 11 of those games (18.6%) he had more than one.
-He has also driven home three or more of his team's runs in seven contests.
+- Heim has picked up an RBI in 43.3% of his games this year, with more than one RBI in 18.3% of his games.
+He has also driven in three or more runs in seven contests.

-- He has scored a run in 25 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.